 Read about the aromatherapy practices that men tend to use and enjoy most.

-View a list that showcases the earthy, spicy, woody and citrus essential oils that tend to be preferred by men and those seeking aromas that tend to be considered masculine.
+View a list that showcases earthy, spicy, woody and citrus essential oils that tend to be preferred by men and those seeking aromas that tend to be considered masculine.

 Aromatherapy Tips for Formulating Masculine/Earthy Blends